 Controlled finishing system allows pad speed control for slower startup and this way minimizing gouging.
 This feature is great when sanding between coats as it allows you to have more control and there will less chance to oversand.

-This sander has a rubber cover on an on/off switch which is designed to protect it from sawdust but can be a bit annoying because it makes it difficult to feel the actual switch and turn on/off with one hand.
+This sander has a rubber cover on an on/off switch which is designed to protect it from sawdust.
+But this can be a bit annoying because it makes it difficult to feel the actual switch and turn on/off with one hand.
 Also, there is no protection for accidental activation so if you plug it in with the switch on it will turn on.

 Another thing that needs to be mentioned is that the top of the sander gets warm to touch within the first few minutes of running.
-Nothing to be concerned about.
+It’s usually nothing to be concerned about.
 I’m giving you heads up just in case you wonder if it’s faulty or there’s something else going on.

 - reasonable price